Gloria La Riva

-La Riva on the other hand has been a key organizer of many mass demonstrations and other actions opposing the wars and occupation in Afghanistan, Iraq and Palestine.
-She is coordinator of the National Committee to Free the Cuban Five, and has worked for decades to end U.S. hostility toward Cuba.
+La Riva is coordinator of the National Committee to Free the Cuban Five, and has worked for decades to end U.S. hostility toward Cuba.

-La Riva has been active in the struggle for immigrant rights, organizing for and speaking at many mass marches in California over the past 25 years.
-In the early 1990s, she was the initiator of the Farmworkers Emergency Relief campaign, following a disastrous freeze that left tens of thousands of Central Valley agricultural workers with no income.
+She has been active in the struggle for immigrant rights, speaking at many mass marches in California.
+In 1991, she initiated the Farmworkers Emergency Relief campaign.